 In Flanders Fields Museum

-Many additional security measures have been taken to protect our visitors and our employees when visiting our museums:
+Several additional security measures have been taken to protect our visitors and our employees when visiting our museum during the corona period.

 Clear distance marking at the checkout